-Through this redesign, Massachusetts recognizes that first and foremost, DSRIP investment funding is needed to transition MassHealth providers into a new accountable care delivery and payment model.
-The shift to ACO models that MassHealth envisions, supported by DSRIP funding for a five-year transition period, is key to making the system truly sustainable.
-By re-orienting care toward integrated models in which providers are accountable for the total cost and quality of care, MassHealth will reduce
+Through this redesign, Massachusetts recognizes that the system has fundamental needs.
+First and foremost, DSRIP investment funding is needed to transition MassHealth providers into a new accountable care delivery and payment model.
+The shift to ACO models that MassHealth envisions, supported by DSRIP funding for a five-year transition period, are key to making the system truly sustainable.
+By re-orienting care toward integrated models in which providers are accountable for the total cost and quality of care, MassHealth will reduce the cost trend over time and give providers the opportunity to sustain themselves financially by delivering the best care for their patients.